 Park Guell has some lovely walking paths and on a sunny day, it’s an ideal spot for a picnic.
 Take the time to explore the park and you’ll surely stumble upon a Spanish guitar player or any other relaxing musical act.

 After catching a few rays of light, it was our time to enter the Monumental Zone.
 You’ll start off by descending onto the Grand Terrace, with its spiraling ceramic bench and iconic views of Barcelona and the Casa del Guarda.
 If you can negotiate your way amongst the crowd, this is the ultimate Barcelona photo spot.

-From Park Guell, it makes perfect sense to walk back into town via the Gracia neighbourhood.
-It’s about an hour’s walk to Passeig de Gracia and there’s lots to see (and buy) along the way.
+From Park Guell, it makes perfect sense to walk back into town via the Gracia neighborhood.
+It’s about an hour’s walk to Passeig de Gracia and there are lots to see (and buy) along the way.
 Gracia used to be a village on the outskirts of town and it still has a relaxed feel to it.
 It’s fun to stroll along its streets, taking a coffee break in one of its squares or even exploring it by night.
-It’s not a must do in Barcelona but if you’re already in Park Guell, it’s worth the visit.
+It’s not a must-do in Barcelona but if you’re already in Park Guell, it’s worth the visit.

 We meant to walk down the hill along a major street but lucky for us, we made a small mistake and wound up in front of an odd sign at Bar Casi.
 The sign reminded us that it was time for lunch so we took a chance and headed inside what would otherwise look like a very dull place.